Leitrim county football team: History

 Leitrim forfeited its Round 6 2025 NFL fixture against Fermanagh due to not having a full team available.

 The county's Vocational Schools team have made it to two All-Ireland Vocational Schools Championship Finals, losing to Carlow in 1972 and Donegal in 1995.

 In 1977 were the team in Connacht championship to suffer defeat to London and to New York in 2023.
 Monaghan man Mick Grimes appointed as manager in August 2024.

+Future

+In 2027 their opening Connacht championship game will be against London.

 Panel

 Team as per Leitrim vs London, Round 3 of the Allianz League, 21 February 2022.

 ^{INJ} Player has had an injury which has affected recent involvement with the county team.

 ^{RET} Player has since retired from the county team.

 ^{WD} Player has since withdrawn from the county team due to a non-injury issue.